salkyna/salkyna/README.md

 ### More Bio:

-🇹🇷 Based in Turkey
-🇰🇬 Born and raised in Kyrgyzstan
+🇬🇧 Based in the UK, busy with my master's studies
+🇰🇬 My primary home
+🇹🇷 My second home
+🇰🇿 My third home

 👨‍👩‍👧 A full-time mother and wife
 🌈 Fluent in English, Turkish and Russian.
-Good command of German.
+Good command of Kyrgyz, Kazakh and German.
 Beginner learner of Arabic
 💥 Enthusiastic about Etymology
 🧸 In my free time, solve sudoku and together with my daughter dive in the worlds of botany, zoology and geography
 ✉️ You can email me at salkyna@rocketmail.com